 Football - Boys - Varsity

 - Recent graduates have gone on to compete at all three NCAA collegiate levels, with three reaching the National Football League.
-Alumni have earned roster spots and playing time at schools ranging from the ACC, Big 12, Pac-12, and Patriot League to the NESCAC and Centennnial Conferences.
-Vincent Rey ’06, who starred at Duke, has played nine years for the NFL’s Cincinnati Bengals.
+Alumni have earned roster spots and playing time at schools ranging from the ACC, Big 12, Pac-12, and Patriot League to the NESCAC and Centennial Conferences.
+Vincent Rey ’06, who starred at Duke, played nine years for the NFL’s Cincinnati Bengals.

 - In 2019, Mercersburg joined a growing number of preparatory and public schools across the country in a move to eight-player football, which is a more wide-open version of the sport played with eight players per side.
 (More than 1,100 teams nationwide play eight-player football.)
 Mercersburg plays in the Keystone State 8-Player Football League (KSFL), which features a regular-season round robin (home-and-away), plus two playoff rounds.

 - The team’s game field and bleachers/press box are located inside the Curran Track in the center of campus.
 A separate practice field is used for daily sessions during the week.

 No Galleries have been added yet.
 Check back later.